NamLe0609/portfolio-builder/site/index.md

   <figcaption><i>Hey look, that's me!</i></figcaption>
 </figure>

+To see my projects, checkout my [GitHub](https://github.com/NamLe0609) page.
 If you would like to learn more about me, press on the “[About](/about)” section.
-Otherwise, you can also check out my blog by pressing on the “[Blog](/blog)” section, which currently doesn’t have much, but I’ll add more content soon enough, so stay tuned!
+You can also check out my blog by pressing on the “[Blog](/blog)” section, or get in touch with me here "[Contact](/contact)".